FriendsOfSymfony/FOSHttpCache/doc/proxy-clients.rst

 .. note::

-    Having multiple layers of HTTP caches in place is usually not a good idea, the Multiplexer client is useful during transition phases.
+    Having multiple layers of HTTP caches in place is not a good idea in general.
+The MultiplexerClient is provided for special situations, for example during a transition phase of an application where an old and a new system run in parallel.

 Using the Proxy Client
 ----------------------